Volunteer Spotlight: Ross Hall

 We have been in the audience since 1979, returning to Boston from the south.
-My Mother was a music teacher (Belmont Day School; Advent School) and knew John Langstaff, so she got the word to us.
-We were so impressed with the Revels Chorus that we didn't dare to audition until our son Alex was in the 2008 (Thomas Hardy) show and told us to try out.
+My mother was a music teacher (Belmont Day School; Advent School) and knew John Langstaff, so she got the word to us.
+We were so impressed with the Revels Chorus that we didn’t dare to audition until our son Alex was in the 2008 Thomas Hardy Christmas Revels and told us to try out.

-Christmas shows 2010-11: both of us, 2017: Ross, RiverSing, Revels Singers, Spring Sing, Perkins programs, preparing sets and props for Christmas shows, harbor cruises, URP groups, attending galas and fundraisers, wearing ridiculous but eye-catching hats to sell raffle tickets at Sanders, folding envelopes at the office, set-up volunteering at cast parties and Spring Sing
+Both of us were in The Christmas Revels 2010-11, I was in the 2017 Christmas Revels, and then RiverSing, Revels Singers, Spring Sing, Perkins programs, preparing sets and props for Christmas shows, harbor cruises, URP groups, attending galas and fundraisers, wearing ridiculous but eye-catching hats to sell raffle tickets at Sanders, folding envelopes at the office, set-up volunteering at cast parties and Spring Sing, the list goes on.

 I view it as a cause, and a very worthy one, with wonderful friends to work with (and for).

 Singing in the Adult Chorus and ringing a handbell on stage.
 Oh, yes, and being the Abbotts Bromley man-woman in the 2017 Acadia show!

 Having my Perkins student check out the bass viol in the ensemble one year.
 Trying not to choke up during the Sussex Mummers’ Carol thinking of my Mom and how proud she would have been to see me on that stage.

 My wife, Bonnie, of course, and Alex, the Welsh dragon guy.
 Also, the groups of youngsters dancing in the Christmas shows — just a joy to watch.